 See the Pen TAA loading spinner by burntcustard (@burntcustard) on CodePen.dark

 We coded an extensive front-end templating system, ready for direct integration with the TAA system by their internal back-end development team.
 Our front-end frameworks are completely modular and give engineers a quick and easy way to create screens across all areas of their application.

-The Airline Analyst 2.0 is now live and gaining praise for its improved performance and functionality. 🙌
+The platform is now live and gaining praise for its improved performance and functionality. 🙌